John Mayer loves 'The Bachelor'

 (CNN)Of course one of Hollywood's biggest bachelors is a fan of "The Bachelor."

-John Mayer told Ellen DeGeneres on her show Thursday that he enjoys the reality dating competition, even if his doesn't have the patience for it.
+John Mayer told Ellen DeGeneres on her show Thursday that he enjoys the reality dating competition, even if he doesn't have the patience for it.

 "I love the show, but it's too much time to ask of me," he said.
 "Two hours is a lot of quiet time."